-Curious to know how you can draw inspiration for your story during your research process?
-Or how to not let setbacks in your writing process create writer’s block?
-How about strategies to help you craft smooth transitions in your story?
+Curious to know how you can draw inspiration for your story during the research process?
+Or how to prevent writer’s block?
+How about strategies to craft smooth transitions throughout your story?
 We talk about it all and much more with Madeline Miller!

 Books and resources: